OpenLMIS/openlmis-deployment/provision/README.md

 This step is similar to creating EC2 instances for any other type of purpose.

-Note: choose **ubuntu** instead of amazon linux distribution.
+**Note**: choose **ubuntu** instead of amazon linux distribution.
 The amazon linux distribution has problems with docker 1.12, the version that has built in support for docker swarm.
+1.12 is not available in amazon linux RPM yet.
 And it also lacks support for aufs, which is recommended by docker.

 ### Make sure to open port 2376, this is the default port that docker-machine uses to provision.

 ## 2. Add ssh public key to the  newly created EC2 instances

-In order to access the EC2 instances, the public key of *the machine from which the provisioning will happen* need to be added to the target machine.
+In order to access the EC2 instances, the public key of **the machine from which the provisioning will happen** need to be added to the target machine.

 ## 3. Provision **all** EC2 instances